kaitlynstrickfaden/edger/vignettes/edger_use.md

 Most cameras are collecting a lot more than 2 images that you’ll have to recolor.
 That can be a lot of processing time.
-You can speed things up by setting the `process` argument of the `edger_apply` function to “parallel.”
+You can speed things up by setting the `process` argument of the `edger_multi` function to “parallel.”
 This will call the `parallel` and `furrr` packages and allow your computer to process the images across several cores.
 You’ll also have to set the `cores` argument to the number of cores you want it to use.
 It’s generalkly safest to use at least one less than the total number of cores on your computer, which you can find out using `parallel::detectCores()`.